 Rooney reached new heights in 1937 with A Family Affair, the film that introduced the country to Andy Hardy, an all-American teenager.
-This beloved character appeared in nearly 20 films and helped make Rooney a top star at the box office.
+This beloved character appeared in nearly 20 films and helped make Rooney the No. 1 actor at the box office.
+Other films helped to boost the young stars career as well, including Boys Town (1938) and Babes in Arms (1939).
 In 1938, Rooney received a special miniature Academy Award for his "contribution in bringing to the screen the spirit and personification of youth" for his work on the Andy Hardy film series.

 Teaming up with Judy Garland, Rooney also appeared in a string of musicals, including Babes in Arms (1939) and Girl Crazy (1943).
 He and Garland, who had first worked together in an Andy Hardy movie, became good friends.
 "We weren't just a team, we were magic," Rooney once said.
 He also appeared with Elizabeth Taylor in the now-classic National Velvet (1944) around this time.

-Experiencing a career slump in the late 1960s and 1970s, Rooney showed audiences and critics alike why he is one of Hollywood's most enduring stars.
+A year later, he took on a dramatic role, playing a boxing trainer in Requiem for a Heavyweight (1962) with Anthony Quinn and Jackie Gleason.
+Although he experienced a career slump in the late 1960s and 1970s, Rooney showed audiences and critics alike why he was one of Hollywood's most enduring stars.
 He gave an impressive performance in 1979's The Black Stallion, which brought him an Academy Award nomination as Best Supporting Actor.
 Around this time, Rooney also wowed theater audiences in a revival of Sugar Babies with Ann Miller on Broadway.
 The pair took the hit show on the road as well.